 Anode Rods: The Secret To Keeping Your Water Heater Running Longer

-Did you know your water heater is only built to last about 12 years?
+Did you know your electric water heater is only built to last about 12 years?
 After that, you’re really dealing with a ticking time bomb and your water heater could go out at any time.

 This means costly leaks and an emergency replacement, which is always more expensive than replacing it before it breaks.